jecs-imperial/integers/README.md

 Constructors NaturalNumber:Integer,-NaturalNumber:Integer
 ```
 This avoids any dependency on propositional logic, it could be argued that it should be possible to define integers without recourse to logic after all.
-But it is not immediately obvious how to extend the grammar to support this construction, or even whether it would be desirable if possible to do so.
+But it is not immediately obvious how to extend the grammar to support this construction.
 So for the moment the re-declaration of types in order to afford sub-typing, together with the axioms, stays.

 ## Notes